Crock Pot Candied Nuts

 My easy crock pot candied nuts are a great homemade Christmas food gift.
 They are also simple to make and taste absolutely amazing!
 This will be your new favorite holiday treat recipe!
+I love making savory dishes like crock pot pork chops in my slow cooker, but if you haven’t tried crock pot candied nuts, you MUST!

 Slow Cooker Candied Pecans, Almonds, and Cashews